Dual inheritance theory: View of culture

 People have defined the word "culture" to describe a large set of different phenomena.
 A definition that sums up what is meant by "culture" in DIT is:

 Culture is socially learned information stored in individuals' brains that is capable of affecting behavior.

 This view of culture emphasizes population thinking by focusing on the process by which culture is generated and maintained.
 It also views culture as a dynamic property of individuals, as opposed to a view of culture as a superorganic entity to which individuals must conform.
 This view's main advantage is that it connects individual-level processes to population-level outcomes.

 Genetic influence on cultural evolution

 Genes affect cultural evolution via psychological predispositions on cultural learning.
 Genes encode the information needed to form the human brain.
 Genes constrain the brain's structure and, hence, the ability of the brain to acquire and store culture.
 Genes may also endow individuals with certain types of transmission bias (described below).

 Cultural influences on genetic evolution

-Culture can profoundly influence gene frequencies in a population.
+Culture has affected the genetic evolution of human feet, legs, calves, hips, stomachs, ribs, fingers, ligaments, jaws, throats, teeth, eyes and tongues, our abilities as throwers and long-distance runners, and more.